Synetraa1/Synetraa1/README.md

 # Hello, I'm Nicholas!
 I'm currently a software engineer student from Finland, eager to learn more and develop my skills.
+I started uploading my code to github in April 2024, because I had gathered enough confidence from websites like freecodecamp.

 # Current skills
 - HTML